 - 1 400g tin butter beans, liquid drained

 - 250mls stock

 - Salt & pepper to taste

 Serve with green salad and slices of crusty bread.

-- Heat the oil over a medium heat in a heavy-bottomed casserole dish, then fry the chorizo in the pan for 3-5 minutes until it is crispy.
+- Heat the oil over a medium heat in a casserole pot or frying pan, then fry the chorizo in the pan for 3-5 minutes until it is crispy.

 - When the stew has thickened, taste it and add salt and pepper as required.

 - Serve the stew in bowls with salad and some slices of crusty bread to dunk.
 Enjoy!